"If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 If anyone has an ear, let him hear.”
 (Revelation 13:8-9)

 God is not merely watching history.
-He has been embedded in history since the beginning!
+He has embedded Himself in history since the beginning!
 He has been pursuing man ever since!
 He chose to pursue Adam down the long corridor of history and with a slightly different track He has been pursuing Eve also.
 We are included!
-Jesus has been called “The Hound of Heaven” since His desire is for no one to perish.
+Jesus has been called he Hound of Heaven since His desire is for no one to perish.
 He can not force Himself on us because he can not violate anyone’s will!

 “...do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
 The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 (2 Peter 3:8-9)